 - Facebook: Users on Facebook are mostly adults of a higher income bracket.
 Over half are female, and the majority of users browse on mobile devices.

 - Twitter: Like Facebook, Twitter users are often adults with higher incomes, although genders are split evenly between males and females.
 Twitter also has a broad international audience.

-- Instagram: This platform tends to have a younger, highly educated audience with a majority of female users.
-They also fall in a range of different income brackets and, like Twitter, has a pretty big international audience.
+- Instagram: This platform tends to have a younger, highly educated audience, with a majority of female users.
+They also fall in a range of different income brackets and, like Twitter, have a pretty big international audience.

-- YouTube: YouTube users are mostly millennials with much of what they watch determined by YouTube’s recommendation algorithm.
-Over half of users are men, with mobile devices as the preferred medium.
+- YouTube: YouTube users are mostly millennials, with much of what they watch determined by YouTube’s recommendation algorithm.
+Over half of the users are men, with mobile devices as the preferred medium.

 When you’ve put your survey together, make sure you read these tips for increasing survey response rates.